 Mail: PO Box 857, Hamilton, ON L8N 3N9

 At the conclusion of the nominations vetting process, the Board will decide on a recommended slate of candidates equal to the number of vacancies for presentation to the members at the Annual Meeting.
-All candidates who submitted nominations will be notified of the Board's decision by July 2017.
+All candidates who submitted nominations will be notified of the Board's decision.

 The Board believes that the process followed for the nomination and election of directors is measured and fair.
 The slate of recommended candidates are those who would create the most balanced board with the skills and knowledge required to oversee the activities of the BTC.